 The second oldest inn in St. Augustine, the Casa de Solana’s lovely Spanish-style architecture, with its charming courtyard exudes romance and relaxation.
 Named after its original owner, Don Manuel Lorenzo Solana, who was the patriarch of one of the first Spanish families in the city, the inn is well loved for its uniquely appointed guest rooms and delicious fare.
 In its earliest days, the Solana house was known for taking in injured soldiers, Native Americans and any traveler who was in search of a safe retreat.
 It’s also famous for its paranormal activity, so much so that it’s been the focus of numerous investigations.
 There are five areas in particular where visitors and staff have reported inexplicable activities: the courtyard, the parlor (formerly the confederate room), the dining room, the Montejurra room and the British suite.
 Supernatural accounts include hearing whispers and footsteps when no one is there, the sighting of shadows and items that just mysteriously disappear.

 If you’re the least bit curious, book a room at any of these St. Augustine hotels to discover if spirits truly exist.
 And climb aboard Ghosts & Gravestones Night Tour for an evening of spooky fun as we transport you to some of the city’s most haunted spots.
-Aboard the Trolley of the Doomed, your costumed ghost host will share the eerie tales of the ancient city’s haunted past and guide you as you discover the secrets of the Tolomato Cemetery.
+Your costumed ghost host will share the eerie tales of the ancient city’s haunted past and guide you as you discover the secrets of the Tolomato Cemetery.
 Be sure to keep a watchful eye while passing by the old City Gates.
 You might catch a glimpse of Elizabeth, a child victim of the yellow fever, waving to passersby.
 Face your fears in Potter’s Wax Museum’s Chamber of Horrors and enter the town’s most haunted building, the Old Jail, for an up close and personal encounter.
 Arrive early to explore Cromwell’s Parlour of Paranormal Curiosities, St. Augustine’s only collection of the paranormal and unexplained.